fairyly/mynodejs/Forever.md

 $ forever start script.js
 This will run the script in daemon mode (in the background).
 ```
-* 3.To run the script attached to the terminal, omit start:
+To run the script attached to the terminal, omit start:
 ```
 $ forever script.js
 It is a good idea to log output from forever and the script using the logging options -l, -o, -e, as shown this example: